-The Single Integrated Plan (SIP) for Merthyr Tydfil was approved by the Merthyr Tydfil Local Service Board in 2013 and is the key overarching plan for the County Borough.
+The Single Integrated Plan (SIP) for Merthyr Tydfil was revised and approved by the Merthyr Tydfil Local Service Board in October 2015 and is the key overarching plan for the County Borough.
 The SIP forms part of the process for the local community to debate its own requirements and acknowledges that a partnership approach is essential to effective delivery of its aspirations.